HaoWang-SSCA/website/design/Post-Message/README.md

 - `IEmailService` interface
 - `EmailService` implementation using **MailKit** for SMTP
-- Sends formatted HTML and plain text emails via Gmail SMTP
+- Sends formatted HTML and plain text emails via Microsoft 365 SMTP
 - Falls back to logging if SMTP not configured

 ### Shared Models